 rendered by hand; the string even creates a rut where the artist embedded it into and later pulled it out of the encaustic.

 Near the Lagoon was purchased and put on display as former The Art Institute of Chicago director James N. Wood was preparing to retire.
 "One of the things I found so moving about Near the Lagoon" Wood says, "is that it's a masterpiece by a totally mature artist creating profound work at an advanced age.
 He's looking back on himself and on the history of art.
-There are a number of extraordinary artists who did this - Titian, Rembrandt, Henri Matisse.
+There are a number of extraordinary artists who did this - Titian, Rembrandt, Vermeer.
 We're obsessed in this country with the notion that an artist's earlier art is always the most important."
 Wood adds that the collaged canvas pieces are Johns's reference to a painting Manet did but disliked and cut up, later pieced together by Edgar Degas.
 "There are so few works of art that simultaneously embody looking, making, and thinking about painting.
 It's in the tradition of Diego Velazquez, Edouard Manet, Paul Cezanne, Jackson Pollock, and the plan is to keep it on view almost all the time."